michaelmhchang/budget_app/README.md

 # Budget App
-Oh hi there, this is a simple budgeting app I'm working on.
+Hello there, this is a simple budgeting app I'm working on.
 Any critique or update is appreciated.
 I am new to the Java language and trying to create something to learn more about it!

 # UI
 ![Main Menu](https://github.com/michaelolchang/budget_app/blob/master/main_menu.png)